Romeo and Juliet: 19th-century theatre

 The 19th century also marked the first time Romeo and Juliet was performed in Italy.
 The first four Italian translations of the play appeared in the early 19th century: in 1814 by Michele Leoni (although his translation was based on the 1778 French version by Pierre Le Tourneur), in 1831 by Gaetano Barbieri, in 1838 by Carlo Rusconi, and in 1847 by Giulio Carcano.
 However, it was first staged in Italy only in 1869, when Ernesto Rossi produced a successful adaptation and performed as Romeo at the Teatro Re in Milan.
 Despite its late debut, the production marked a significant moment in the growing interest in the Bard's works, which had been present in Italy since the early decades of the 19th century.
 From as early as 1818, authors such as Luigi Scevola, Giuseppe Morosini, Angelica Palli, and especially Cesare della Valle—whose Giulietta e Romeo (1826) dominated the stage for decades until being replaced by Rossi's Shakespearean version—had created original works on the Veronese subject.
 Often compared by contemporary critics to Shakespeare's tragedy, these adaptations offered a different interpretation of the story, which also influenced Rossi's later staging.
 In these Italian dramas, the lovers do not engage in any reflection on their individuality nor do they struggle to assert their choices; rather, they are swept away by a whirlwind of sudden passion and inescapable events, to which they passively submit.

 The first professional performance of the play in Japan may have been George Crichton Miln's company's production, which toured to Yokohama in 1890.
 Throughout the 19th century, Romeo and Juliet had been Shakespeare's most popular play, measured by the number of professional performances.
 In the 20th century it would become the second most popular, behind Hamlet.

 20th-century theatre

+In 1923 the play was revived on Broadway at Henry Miller's Theatre with Rollo Peters as Romeo and Jane Cowl as Juliet.
 In 1933, the play was revived by actress Katharine Cornell and her director husband Guthrie McClintic and was taken on a seven-month nationwide tour throughout the United States.
 It starred Orson Welles, Brian Aherne and Basil Rathbone.
 The production was a modest success, and so upon the return to New York, Cornell and McClintic revised it, and for the first time the play was presented with almost all the scenes intact, including the Prologue.
 The new production opened on Broadway in December 1934.
 Critics wrote that Cornell was "the greatest Juliet of her time", "endlessly haunting", and "the most lovely and enchanting Juliet our present-day theatre has seen".